davidegulli/software-engineering/algorithm-and-data-structure/documents/templates/readme.template.md

-# Lesson 31 - Grafi: cammini minimi
+# Lesson 34 - Sorting: Mergesort

 ### Instructions to run the exercises application